functionguyy/technical_art/C_tutorials/c_variables.md

 aCharConst = ' '; /* space */
 aCharConst = 'B'; /* upper-case B 8/
 ```

+The character constants a `char` type variable can store varies from one
+computer to another, because different machines may have different underlying
+character sets.
+The **ASCII** character set is available on most Linux machines.

+**It is important to note that character constants are enclosed in single quotes,
+not double quotes: `'b'` is not the same as `"b"`.**

 `%c` is the format specifier used to print character constants.
 ```C
 #include <stdio.h>